William A. Anders

 William Anders was selected as an astronaut in October 1963.
 After more than five years of training, he was named the Lunar Module pilot on the Apollo 8 mission.
 Frank Borman II was Mission Commander and James A. Lovell, Jr. the Command Module pilot.
 The mammoth Saturn V rocket with the Apollo 8 spacecraft on top was launched on December 21, 1968, from Kennedy Space Center.
 The five first-stage engines produced a combined thrust of 7,500,000 pounds at liftoff in the first manned launch of the Saturn V.

 The Apollo 8 spacecraft left Earth orbit and journeyed 230,000 miles out into space to the Moon, an odyssey without precedent in man’s history.
 On reaching the vicinity of the Moon, the crew used its gravity to bring their spacecraft into a 60-mile high lunar orbit, circling the Moon ten times.

 The Apollo’s service propulsion system was then fired to boost the spacecraft out of lunar orbit and into the narrow return corridor to Earth.
-The spacecraft reached 24,200 miles per hour during its return voyage, establishing a speed record for a manned craft that has yet to be broken.
+The spacecraft reached 24,200 miles per hour during its return voyage, establishing a speed record for a manned craft at the time.
 Apollo 8 landed safely in the Pacific Ocean 147 hours after liftoff.

 Prior to re-entry, the service module was cast off and the Apollo capsule was turned blunt end forward to position the heat shield where it could cope with the temperatures of 5,000° F high-speed passage through the atmosphere generates.
 The drogue chutes deployed at 34,000 feet to begin the final deceleration phase and were followed by the deployment of the three main chutes at 10,000 feet.
 When Apollo 8 hit the Ocean, it had slowed to a rate of only seventeen miles per hour.